 - Gently work henna well into your hair and scalp.
 You may need to re-apply more mix to hairs that pop out around the hairline, at the crown, and around the ears.
 Cement it down!
 Gather all the hair and pile on top of your head.

 - Now cover the entire head with a wrap that will retain the moisture underneath.
 Plastic wrap or an empty shopping bag are often suggested but be creative about finding something you can wash off and reuse next time!
 Don’t forget to cover the hair on the nape of the neck.
-You can also use wet paper towels and apply to hair line under the edge of the wrap to keep hair moist.
-Use an old washcloth to clean up skin around hair line and any henna that has dripped.
-The balm around the hair line can also be wiped away.
+You can also use wet paper towels and apply them to the hairline under the edge of the wrap to keep hair moist.
+Use an old washcloth to clean up the skin around the hairline and any henna that has dripped.
+The balm around the hairline can also be wiped away.

 - For stronger red highlights, use heat from a blow dryer (from five minutes to half an hour) on your wrapped head to help the paste better penetrate the hair shaft.

 - Label and freeze any remaining henna in a suitable container for next time.

 It’s best to rinse in the shower rather than in the sink as the splash-back can get messy